Skip to content

 Artwork & Performance

 Nokkvi uses a server-only artwork pipeline — images are fetched directly from Navidrome on demand and kept in an in-memory GPU texture cache.
-There is no local disk cache.
+There is no local disk cache for browsing artwork.
+(The MPRIS integration writes a per-track mpris-art-<pid>-<cover-id>.jpg (the previous one is removed on each song change, so it’s ~one file at a time) to $XDG_CACHE_HOME/nokkvi/ so D-Bus clients can read the now-playing cover via file:// without leaking your Subsonic credential — that’s the only file Nokkvi writes for artwork.)

 When an album comes into view, Nokkvi fetches the image directly from your Navidrome server and decodes it into a GPU texture handle.
-Up to 512 album images are kept in memory at once (LRU eviction), so browsing a section of your library you visited recently has zero network overhead.
+Two in-memory LRU caches keep recent images warm: a thumbnail cache holds up to 1024 slot-row thumbnails, and a panel cache holds up to 200 full-size images for the large artwork panel.
+Browsing a section of your library you visited recently has zero network overhead.

 Thumbnails in list views are populated around the visible viewport — items well outside the visible area aren’t pre-loaded.